 For these inviolable laws to be the familiar laws of physics, we found that the model of investigation must support a probability measure over the possible incremental contributions, rather than merely be a deterministic implementation of a particular scientific method algorithm.
 In this case, we may qualify said ability as the experimenter having the "freedom" to investigate the space.
-This property is reminiscent of (and ultimately connects to) the Bell inequality experimenter freedom in familiar quantum mechanics; and consequently, a measure space of incremental contributions produced under the assumption of experimenter freedom will be called an observer, and as we will see this corresponds to what we understand an observer to be in physics.
+This property is reminiscent of (and ultimately connects to) the Bell inequality experimenter freedom in familiar quantum mechanics; and consequently, a probability space of experiments along with a message of incremental contributions produced under the assumption of experimenter freedom will be used to define the observer, and as we will see this corresponds to what we understand an observer to be in physics.